Delivering Healthcare benefits to people in parks, to help the parks themselves.

 Conserving Parks is human work.
 Wherever human work occurs, healthcare is needed.
 Without effective health support, injuries and illness impact efforts to conserve protected areas.
-The lack of healthcare support systems dedicated to Parks has a measurable impact on all facets of conservation.
+The lack of healthcare support systems dedicate to Parks has a measurable impact on all facets of conservation.

-The Impact on Conservation
+Lack of Healthcare in Parks: The Impact on Conservation

 Rangers confront tropical illness, accidents and armed violence.
 For the last ten years, we have lost over 100 rangers every single year, and most of these deaths are preventable.
 Healthcare could support them, keeping them physically and mentally strong and avoiding preventable death.

 ALL MILITARY FORCES HAVE A CAPABLY MEDICAL SUPPORT SYSTEM BEHIND THEM.
 RANGERS DON’T.

 “Largest ever survey on wildlife rangers unearths severe lack of basic healthcare, training and equipment.“

 – WORLD WIDE FUND FOR NATURE (WWF), 2018

 For two decades, Conservation has been looking for alternatives to ‘protectionism’.
 If Parks can provide real value, communities will protect them.
 Healthcare is universally valued – it’s a tool that Park managers could use to gain community buy-in and improve Park security and longevity.

 ALL PEOPLE SHOULD HAVE EQUITABLE ACCESS TO HEALTHCARE FOR THEIR BASIC NEEDS.
 PARK COMMUNITIES DON’T.